VI-Wang/tankgame/readme.txt

-Git is a distributed version control software;
-Git is a free software distributed under the GPL;
-Today is Monday.
+This is the tank game first stage.